 - Enable process automation.
 Coupled with automation tools like RPA, process mining helps to optimize previously inefficient processes.

 - Make data-backed decisions.
-Process mining tools foster data-driven decision-making, closing the data gaps within raw data and analyzing recreated processes.
+Process mining fosters data-driven decision-making, closing the data gaps within raw data and analyzing recreated processes.

 - Increase transparency.
 Most of the decisions in big companies are based on experienced senior-level people and their expertise and gut feeling.
 With process mining, it’s possible to see how the processes are running de-facto.